tbrowder/PB-Lottery/README.md

     03 16 29 61 69 22 2025-09-03 2x # <= the Power Ball draw & multiplier
     07 32 39 50 61 04 2025-09-03 dp # <= the Double Play draw

+If desired, you can also enter the jackpot value as a string **after** the mutiplier on the first line.
+For example:

+    # draw on 2025-09-03
+    03 16 29 61 69 22 2025-09-03 2x $1.4B  <= the Power Ball jackpot
+    07 32 39 50 61 04 2025-09-03 dp # <= the Double Play draw

+It is stripped of all characters to yield an integer value of dollars.
+Note the entered value must have no spaces, and it may be in varying formats.
+All the following formats represent the same value:

+  * $1.4b

+  * 1,400m

+iten
+====

+1,400,000t

+  * 1,400,000,000.00

 Account data
 ------------

 A third file is created to show results of the user's play.
 Its name is **my-financials.txt** and it shows total costs and other data for the period of play.

-As of the writing, the cost of a ticket is $2.
-It costs $1 to add the Power Play option, and it costs $1 to add the Double Play option.
-Neither option depends upon the other.

 Ticket costs
 ------------

-The basic cost of a Power Ball lottery ticket is $2.
+As of this writing, the basic cost of a Power Ball lottery ticket is $2.
 The Florida Lottery offers optional add-ons to increase potential winnings (other states may offer similar options) but the author has not attempted to handle any other state's programs).

+It costs $1 to add the Power Play option, and it costs $1 to add the Double Play option.
+Neither option depends upon the other.

 **Table 1.
 Add-on options**